 4. Sahel Famine

-Sahel is not necessarily a country but a region known for its perennial droughts, between 1968-1972, the Sahel region faced one of its most devastating famines yet, killing over a million people in total.
-Since 1973, a special sector has been created within the United Nations called the The United Nations Sahelian Office which is specifically dedicated towards helping the Sahel region.
+The Sahel is not necessarily a country but a region that recorded one of the worst famines in Africa due to its perennial drought, between 1968-1972.
+The Sahel region faced one of its most devastating famines yet, killing over a million people in total.
+Since 1973, a special sector has been created within the United Nations called The United Nations Sahelian Office which is specifically dedicated to helping the Sahel region.

 3. Nigeria Famine

 From 1967-1970, Nigeria faced a famine brought on by a blockade of a territory that was fighting to secede known as Biafra by the Nigerian government.
-By using this blockade, the Nigerian government was able to prevent Nigerian citizens from accessing and food aid.
+By using this blockade, the Nigerian government was able to prevent Nigerian citizens (Biafrans) from accessing food aid.
 Reluctant to take any aid from outside nations which supported the Nigerian government, most attempts to send in relief were turned away.
 As a result, over one million people starved to death.
+This put the name of Nigeria as one the countries in the continent to have engineered human-induced famines in Africa.

 2. Tigray, Ethiopia Famine

-In 1958, a famine in Tigray led to a death toll of approximately 100,000.
+In 1958, a famine in Tigray led to a death toll of approximately 100,000 human beings.
 Often considered one of the most impoverished areas in the world, little government aid was offered.
 Unfortunately, most of the relief that was sent in did not actually make it to the Tigray citizens.

 1. Rwanda/Burundi Famine

-From 1943-1944, both Rwanda and Burundi faced drought conditions causing crops to die leading to a major famine in with 300,000 either died or were displaced.
-In 2012, there was another threat of hunger which affected Burundi and about 800 families with about 4,000 people from Busoni were reported to had fled their homes and about 100,000 affected by severe hunger in Kirundo, which lies some 230 kilometres (143 miles) north east of the capital Bujumbura.
+From 1943-1944, both Rwanda and Burundi faced drought conditions causing crops to die leading to a major famine with 300,000 either dead or displaced.
+In 2012, there was another threat of hunger which affected Burundi and about 800 families with over 4,000 people from Busoni were reported to have fled their homes.
+More than 100,000 people were affected by severe hunger in Kirundo, which lies some 230 kilometres (143 miles) north-east of the capital Bujumbura.